khaosluis/The-Energynator/README.md

 ### MODEL LIMITATIONS

--This model doesn't updates the price raise of the products due to market inflation, it has to be updated from the table itself.
+-This model does not update the price raise of the products due to market inflation.
+It has to be updated manually from the table itself.

 -Also is best to use when shopping online in the same Carrefour catalog, which this table is curently based, to avoid online versus physical marked retail price fluctuation.